AAPI Constitution and Bylaws

 Section 10.3 – Announcement of the Slate of Candidates

-- The Nomination Committee shall send the slate of nominees to the President for all positions on or before February 7th of each year.
+- The Nomination Committee shall send the slate of nominees to the President and all the officers for all positions on or before February 7th of each year.

 - The Candidates may withdraw from the election by writing to the Chair of the Nomination Committee on or before February 15th or the last date of withdrawal of the election year by 4:00 pm CST.